 - enjoy one of the best views of Epping Forest from the Lodge's top floor

-Due to COVID-19 and constricted space in the Hunting Lodge, we aren't open as usual at the moment, but you can book a private tour of the Hunting Lodge with a costumed guide for up to 5 people from one support bubble.
+Due to COVID-19 and constricted space in the Hunting Lodge, we aren't open as usual at the moment, but you can book a private tour of the Hunting Lodge with a costumed guide for up to 5 people from single household plus a support bubble.